 Five strangers board a train and are joined by a mysterious fortune teller who offers to read their Tarot cards.
-Five separate stories unfold: An architect returns to his ancestoral home to find a werewolf out for revenge; a doctor discovers his new wife is a vampire; a huge plant takes over a house; a musician gets involved with voodoo; an art critic is pursued by a disembodied hand.Written by
+Five separate stories unfold: An architect returns to his ancestral home to find a werewolf out for revenge; a doctor suspects his new wife is a vampire; an intelligent vine takes over a house; a jazz musician plagiarizes music from a voodoo ceremony; a pompous art critic is pursued by a disembodied hand.Written by

 Col Needham <email@example.com>

 13 of 15 people found this review helpful.

 Was this review helpful to you?